 These crimes carry harsh consequences including incarceration, strict supervision upon release, evaluation / treatment, and sex offender registration.
 It is imperative that defendants in these situations contact a skilled defense attorney and NOT provide statements to police or investigators.
 Exercise your right to remain silent and call our office today.

 If you or someone you know is facing a child sex crime charge, be smart.
 Contact the results-driven attorneys at Sawyer Legal Group 303-830-0880.
-Together, we can protect your future.
+Don't talk to the police - talk to us.

 Photo by cherylholt